 Remember, you can save and revive your Snake Plant from Root Rot only during the early progression of the disease.

-Once the root becomes severely decayed and mushy, there is no undoing it.
+Once the root becomes severely decayed and mushy, there is no going back.

-Your only option is to salvage the healthy rhizome for repotting in a fresh potting mix.
-Otherwise, discarding the entire plant is the only safe solution.
+Your only option is to salvage the healthy rhizome for repotting in a fresh potting mix or discard the entire plant.

 A. Treatment For the Rot